valencik/mastersAPSC/documents/thesis/thesis.md

 ====================
 %- Choose and identify language to refer to the various situations a "name" might be referenced

-The NSR database, before and after the transformations in this work, contains multiple author name strings for the same individual.
+The NSR database, before and after the data preparation in this work, contains mistakes, typos, and minor errors.
+The analysis in this section attempts to identify and mitigate these problems.
+Before continuing we must define some terms to help keep a clear understand.
+We will use the word "author" (formatted plainly and without quotes) to refer to an individual human being who contributed to a work that is documented in the NSR database.
+The term "identifier" (also formatted plainly and without quotes) will refer to the string of text that occurs in the database.
+The actual identifier strings will always appear in a fixed width typeface.
+For example, and author may be Andrew Valencik, and he may have more than one identifier such as `A.Valencik`, `A. Valencik`, and or `A.C.Valencik`.

+Initially this analysis will look at identifying the authors who have multiple identifiers in the database.
-This may be caused by typos, changes in formatting, and differences in style from one publication to the next.
+As mentioned, this may be caused by typos, changes in formatting, and differences in style from one publication to the next.
 Authors themselves may opt in some publications to be identified by more than one initial and only one in others.
-One of the outcomes of this work is to reduce the number of erroneously named authors.

 Pritychenko reports 96200 unique authors in his 2014 paper @Pritychenko14.
-However, at the end of the data preparation stage in this work, the database reported 100147 unique authors.
+However, at the end of the data preparation stage in this work, the database reported 100147 unique identifiers.
 An accurate total author count is not particularly important for this work.
 However, correctly identifying and including all authors when doing network analysis is important.

-Currently there are 41254 unique author identifiers that appear only once in the NSR database.
+Currently there are 41254 unique identifiers that appear only once in the NSR database.
 Some portion of those are author name misspellings that only occur once.
-Knowing that portion is important to understanding something about the database; In the [Initial Author Clustering](#initial-author-clustering) section we investigated how the database changed as we removed authors below a publication threshold.
+Knowing that portion is important to understanding something about the database; In the [Initial Author Clustering](#initial-author-clustering) section we investigated how the database changed as we removed identifiers (referred to as just "authors" in that section) below a publication threshold.
 This analysis depends on correctly identifying the number of authors who have published a given number of times.
 Typos in the list of authors render this analysis in inaccurate.

-After the data preparation and importing step the database contains author identifiers "A.Herzan" and "A. Herzan" (as separate entities).
+After the data preparation and importing step the database contains identifiers `A.Herzan` and `A. Herzan`.
-The two author strings have 12 and 1 publication(s) respectively.
+These two identifiers have 12 and 1 publication(s) respectively.
-Although there are two author strings in the database, it is highly improbable that the presence of a space in one indicates a second individual human being.
+Although there are two identifiers in the database, it is highly improbable that the presence of a space in one indicates a second individual human being.
-In the [Further Analysis](#further-analysis) subsection we will discuss methods to determine if the multiple author strings represent the same author.
+In the [Further Analysis](#further-analysis) subsection we will discuss methods to determine if the multiple identifiers represent the same author.
-For now our problem is just find author name strings that could be similar to one another.
+For now our problem is just to find identifiers that are similar to one another.

 %- Online vs offline
-Searching for similar author names could happen either online (immediately after the user submits a query) or offline (before the app is presented to users).
+Searching for similar identifiers could happen either online (immediately after the user submits a query) or offline (before the app is presented to users).
 Because our database is static and manually updated with new entries periodically, the offline approach makes sense.
 And additional benefit to the offline approach is that it can be easily moderated and tweaked with user submitted suggestions.
 The general problem is referred to as approximate string matching.
-If the supplied query was "A.Herzan", then "A. Herzan" would be considered an approximate string match.
+If the supplied query was `A.Herzan`, then `A. Herzan` would be considered an approximate string match.
 This type of match could be found without much sophistication.
-However we want to also consider more difficult matches like "J.Svenne" and "J.P.Svenne".
+However we want to also consider more difficult matches like `J.Svenne` and `J.P.Svenne`.
 Approximate string matching libraries often use the Levenshtein Distance metric to compare strings.

 ### Levenshtein Distance